shahd-s/proceduralcityandterrain/README.md

-# proceduralcityandterrain
+# Procedural Terrain and City

-Created by Priyadharshni Krishnan, Miia Remahl, and Shahd Sherief
+This is a project created by Priyadharshni Krishnan, Miia Remahl, and Shahd Sherief for the seccond assignment for the Mathematics and Graphics for Computer Games 1 at Goldsmiths, UoL.